 Monitoring Station — is a function used by security companies to configure a Direct Connection to the Hub with the CMS.
 When the Direct Connection is enabled, the Hub will send events directly to the IP and the port specified in the settings (without the participation of our server).

-In the GSM tab, select SIM card, enter the balance check USSD code (most often *111#), and click on the Check Balance button.
+In the Cellular tab, select SIM card, enter the balance check USSD code (most often *111#), and click on the Check Balance button.

 It is possible.
 In the Ajax Security System application, on average, you can add up to 50 Hubs.
 Such an amount can withstand the average user’s smartphone, the number of the attached Hubs is not limited and depends only on the phone characteristics.